By TJ Porter, WCI Contributor

 TurboTax is one of the best-known tax preparation programs out there.
 It offers multiple versions of its service, including a self-driven program, an option to get guidance from tax experts, or the option to have someone handle all of the tax preparation for you.

+The program has one of the best user experiences in the world of tax preparation.
+The software is easy to use and asks simple, clear questions to get the information it needs.
 However, you pay for this convenience.
 TurboTax charges for anything beyond the most basic service and adds additional fees if you want to file certain forms and for each state in which you file.

-Be aware, though, that TurboTax has been criticized for its lobbying efforts to, in the words of ProPublica, wage “a sophisticated, sometimes covert war to prevent the government” from making “tax filing simple and free for most citizens.”
+Also be aware that TurboTax has been criticized for its lobbying efforts to, in the words of ProPublica, wage “a sophisticated, sometimes covert war to prevent the government” from making “tax filing simple and free for most citizens.”

 Best Tax Software for Small Business: H&R Block